CarolineVHK/CarolineVHK/README.md

 🎓 i'm an Bio-Engineer in the Food-industry

-😻 I have twe cat's named Lex and Milou.
+😻 I have two cat's named Lex and Milou.

 📬 Let's connect: [LinkedIn]([https://www.linkedin.com/in/caroline-van-hoeke/])